Superhosts are experienced Airbnb hosts who provide a shining example for other hosts, and extraordinary hospitality and experiences for their guests.

 Extenuating circumstance cases will be contingent on proper documentation, where valid.
-Airbnb won’t mark legitimate cancellations as “made under extenuating circumstances” unless they’re reported to them within two weeks of the cancellation.
+Airbnb won’t mark legitimate cancellations as “made under extenuating circumstances” unless they’re reported to them within 14 days of the original check-in date.
 Therefore ensure that you inform Airbnb of any cancellations and the extenuating circumstances that caused them ASAP.

 If attaining Superhost status is important to you, ensure that you are prepared to sign-up for honoring all confirmed reservations you’ve accepted.
 Anything less is a good indication that Superhost status might not be for you.

 The Process for Becoming a Superhost